tsbarnes/desktop/.github/ISSUE_TEMPLATE/problem-to-raise.md

 ---
-name: "\U00002B50 Submit a request or solve a problem"
+name: "⭐ Submit a feature request"
-about: Surface a problem that you think should be solved
+about: Feature requests are considered based on team''s capacity

 ---